 Listening and speaking are anchor standards on the Common Core State Standards.
 States that participate are assessed annually in grades 3-8 and once in high school.
 The SBAC,* Smarter Balanced Assessment Consortium, assesses students using short, non-fiction audio clips where students are expected to listen, interpret and evaluate material presented orally.

 Teachers who use Listenwise are seeing growth in their students’ listening outcomes.
 After using Listenwise Premium for three years, Clovis North High School students listening scores increased by 26 percentage points, an increase of 15 percentage points higher than their district average (Clovis North High School Case Study).

-Listenwise curates podcasts from NPR and public radio that align to the curriculum in middle and high school.
+Listenwise curates podcasts from NPR and public radio that align to the curriculum as low as second grade.
 Teaching resources enhance listening instruction and students develop familiarity with questions presented on state assessments and experience listening online.

 - Range of Complexity

 - Students practice listening to nonfiction audio stories with a range of language complexity.

 - Students acquire content knowledge and language skills by listening and completing assignments that require multiple levels of cognitive effort—they range from understanding specific details to analyzing purpose and reasoning.